Hum Sub Umeed Se Hain

 Hosted by Saba Qamar, Fiza Ali and Mehwish Hayat, the show was divided into 3 versions.
-The first one is 'Midweek Version' Hosted by Mehwish Hayat, the second is 'Extra Version' Hosted By Fiza Ali and the third is 'Weekend Version' hosted by notable Pakistani actress Saba Qamar.
+The first one was 'Midweek Version' hosted by Mehwish Hayat, the second was 'Extra Version' hosted by Fiza Ali and the third was 'Weekend Version' hosted by Saba Qamar.
 Earlier this show was also hosted by actress Veena Malik, Sara Chaudry, Hira Salman, Kiran Tabeer, Mathira and Arisha Razi.

-This show has been on the air since July 2007.
+This show started airing in July 2007.
 Due to its popularity, it aired till 2015 and was finished in 2015 due to ban on Geo Entertainment.

 Production

-It is written by the Pakistani TV programs screenwriter and humorist Muhammad Younis.
+It is written by the Pakistani TV programs screenwriter and humorist Muhammad Younis Butt.

 Plot

 The program mostly makes fun of corrupt and lazy politicians who always somehow sneak into the political process and get elected.
 This show's TV artists try to portray them in their situational comedy.
 The show also covers current affairs topics in Pakistan in a humorous way.
 The show mocks the Pakistani politicians and presents the Pakistani political issues in funny segments.
 In addition to other characters, each episode has a guest, who mocks an international or national politician.
 It usually deals with current events.
-It was also hosted by Nabeel And Khwaja Aslam in 2004-2005.
+It was also hosted by Nabeel And Khwaja Aslam in 2004–2005.